-• Revitalization/Redevelopment Plan Criteria Guidance
+Revitalization/Redevelopment Plan Criteria Guidance

-- A PDF of the full Community Revitalization Plan. - Map of CRP's Targeted Area clearly marked with location of proposed development. - To evidence Local Government approval or re-approval, Applicants must provide either: - o Direct evidence of Local Government approval or re-approval (e.g., Local Government resolution or meeting minutes) occurring within five (5) years of Application Submission; or - Signed letter from Local Government representative confirming the date of the Local Government's official approval or re-approval of CRP within five (5) years of Application Submission. - To evidence public input and engagement occurring during CRP's creation, Applicants must provide either: - o Direct evidence of public input and engagement (e.g., advertisements of public meetings, agendas, sign-in sheets); or - Signed letter from representative of entity responsible for CRP summarizing the CRP's public input and engagement process
+- A PDF of the full Community Revitalization Plan. - Map of CRP's Targeted Area clearly marked with location of proposed development. - To evidence Local Government approval or re-approval, Applicants must provide either: - o Direct evidence of Local Government approval or re-approval (e.g., Local Government resolution or meeting minutes) occurring within the required timeframe; or - Signed letter from Local Government representative confirming the date of the Local Government's official approval or re-approval of CRP the required timeframe. - To evidence Local Government financial commitment, Applicants must provide a letter from a Local Government representative substantiating the nature of the financial commitment and that said commitment exists to advance the CRP. - To evidence solicitation of public input and engagement prior to the day of adoption, Applicants must provide either: - o Direct evidence of public input and engagement (e.g., advertisements of public meetings, agendas, sign-in sheets); or - Signed letter from representative of entity responsible for CRP summarizing the CRP's public input and engagement process